 Southwest

-Construction in the Southwest is mostly driven by the California market, which accounts for more than 60% of the region’s spending.
+Construction in the Southwest continues to be driven by the California market, which is discussed in more detail in the spotlight markets section of this report.

 * Other structures include religious buildings, amusement, government communications, and public recreation projects.